dryajov/alicatejs/README.md

       follow and troubleshoot

-How does eggplantjs solve this problems?
+How does alicatejs solve this problems?

-With eggplantjs, all the logic from the template is gone.
+With alicatejs, all the logic from the template is gone.
 This is accomplished by attaching behaviors to HTML elements and controlling the execution flow from javascript.
-This is in turn accomplished by marking some of the desired elements with identifiers that eggplantjs picks up and makes available in the code as javascript objects.
-This componnents are suficiently abstract as to be able to attach to a range of similar HTML elements, and at the same time sufficiently concrete as to not to allow creating invalid HTML code.
+This is in turn accomplished by marking some of the desired elements with identifiers that alicatejs picks up and makes available in the code as javascript objects.
+This componnents are suficiently abstract as to be able to attach to a range of similar HTML elements, and at the same time sufficiently concrete as to not to allow creating invalid markup.

-The concept of componetizing arbitrary HTML elements is not new, other frameworks such as Apache Wicket (java), have done similar things in the past, the thing that sets eggplantjs apart from Apache Wicket (for example), is that it doesn not impose any sort of hierarchical structure on your component tree in the code, but instead pre-creates those components and makes them available to the view that is being rendered.
+The concept of componetizing arbitrary HTML elements is not new, other frameworks such as Apache Wicket (java), have done similar things in the past, the thing that sets alicatejs apart from Apache Wicket (for example), is that it does not impose any sort of hierarchical structure on your component tree in the code, but instead pre-creates those components and makes them available to the view that is being rendered.
 The behavior of the component can still be modified in place, at the time the component is being attached to the view, or at the time of rendering it's markup to into the view.